evolutics/haskell-formatter/README.rst

 uses ``my_style.yaml`` as a style file.
 Such a file generally follows the `YAML format <http://en.wikipedia.org/wiki/YAML>`_.
 The following is an `example style file <testsuite/resources/examples/default_style.yaml>`_, which at the same time shows the available keys with their default values.

 ..
-GitHub does currently not allow to include files with the reST directive ``include`` (https://github.com/github/markup/issues/172).
+GitHub does currently not allow to include files with the reStructuredText directive ``include`` (https://github.com/github/markup/issues/172).

    Thus, the file content is replicated here.
 There is a test which checks that the strings of both sources are equal.